-- A. If a student is seeking readmission into the first nursing course; this student must reapply to the nursing program, meet deadlines in the application process, be evaluated, and ranked along with the entering students the following year. - B. The Director of Nursing or Lead Instructor of Practical Nursing will determine the point of entry for any student readmitted to the nursing program. - C. Once readmitted, a second grade of "D" or "F" will result in permanent dismissal from that program. - D. Nursing courses will be accepted for evaluation for one academic year after exiting a nursing program. - E. For ADN and PN applicants, all anatomy and physiology courses (BIO 163, 168, and 169) must have been taken within five years of the student's application date. - F. For PN applicants, MAT 110 (or MAT 115 or MAT 143) must have been taken within five years of the student's application date.
+- A. If a student is seeking readmission into the first nursing course; this student must reapply to the nursing program, meet deadlines in the application process, be evaluated, and ranked along with the entering students the following year. - B. The Director of Nursing will determine the point of entry for any student readmitted to the nursing program. - C. Once readmitted, a second grade of "D" or "F" will result in permanent dismissal from that program. - D. Nursing courses will be accepted for evaluation for one academic year after exiting a nursing program. - E. Anatomy and Physiology courses (Bio 168 and Bio 169) must have been taken within 5 years of the student's application date.